Resources on Nature Journaling

 Here is a shortlist of where to start:

-• Introduction to Nature Journaling The video workshop is a great orientation to nature journaling.
+Introduction to Nature Journaling The video workshop is a great orientation to nature journaling.
 It covers what it is, how to start and keep nature journaling, and how to set up you nature journaling kit.
 Also, check out the blog archives for the most extensive and generous learning pot on the internet.

-• Curiosity video workshop “Curiosity is not a trait you are born with.
+Curiosity video workshop “Curiosity is not a trait you are born with.
 It is a skill that you can develop and refine with practice.
 It is more essential than any drawing trick or tool and can make a nature journal burst to life.”

-• Paying Attention blog post reflecting on David Sibley’s discovery about juncos.
+Paying Attention blog post reflecting on David Sibley’s discovery about juncos.
 “What is significant to me about this is that rather than being jaded by familiarity, he is still, and perhaps more than ever, open to discovery.

-• The Dyslexic Naturalist with blog post John Muir Laws is a major inspiration for this website and Nature Journaling South Africa.
+The Dyslexic Naturalist with blog post John Muir Laws is a major inspiration for this website and Nature Journaling South Africa.
 He is dyslexic.
 He writes about it here.
 He is a role model for all those with reading difficulties and learning challenges.

 3. Promoting an international nature journaling movement, his website also has a section with tips and tools for joining or starting your own nature journal club.
 One of these tools is a map where you can find a club, or make a link to your group, if it is not already there.
+This has now moved to Wild Wonder Foundation's website (of which he is a co-founder)

 Aka Jack appreciates donations for most of the work he makes available at no charge.
 If you can afford to support, the suggested amount is US$20 (ZAR300).
-However, the Wild Wonder Conferences is not free.
+However, the Wild Wonder Conferences are not free.
 Here are the reasons given:

 "One of the key goals of the Wild Wonder Nature Journaling Conference is to publicize and support the development of more nature journaling teachers across the US and around the world, and in that spirit, all of our teachers are paid for their time.
 Our evening speakers are also respected professionals in their fields, and we pay them for their time as well.
 Lastly, managing this complicated live event takes many people many hundreds of hours, and our event team is also paid for their time.
 Your ticket cost helps support all of the members of this community who work hard to bring you this event, and it also raises money for others to attend our event for a reduced cost.
 Thank you for your support!"